yogi0001122/python/README.md

     - To retrieve the status and service details of the Informatica cloud secure agent, you can make use of Rest API provided by Informatica Cloud using this Python script.
     - Read user/password/url from configuration file
     - Enabling Logging
+    - Check this out on my YouTube Channel https://youtu.be/N8lJSfPWxQw

 - [archive_delete_git_repo](./git/README.md) - To Archive and Delete GitHub repo for user or for an organization:
     -	Take parameters from user at the run time